thus/simpleconfig/README.md

 Support for fuzzing with AFL++ is added to the project.

-After installing AFL++, fuzzers for sconf could be built in the following
+After installing AFL++, fuzzers for simpleconfig could be built in the following way:
-way:

 ```
 AFL_HARDEN=1 CC=afl-clang-fast cmake .. -DSCONF_ENABLE_COVERAGE=ON -DSCONF_ENABLE_ASAN=ON -DSCONF_BUILD_FUZZERS=ON